Mae Martin

 Mae Pearl Martin (born 2 May 1987) is a Canadian comedian, actor, screenwriter, and recording artist.
-Martin co-created, co-wrote, and starred in the Channel 4/Netflix comedy series Feel Good.
-Martin received a nomination for the BAFTA TV Award for Best Female Comedy Performance for their (Note: Martin uses they/them pronouns.) work on the series.
+They (Note: Martin uses they/them pronouns.) co-created, co-wrote, and starred in the Channel 4/Netflix comedy series Feel Good.
+They received a nomination for the BAFTA TV Award for Best Female Comedy Performance for their work on the series.

 Early life

 Martin was born in Toronto, the child of Canadian writer and teacher Wendy Martin and English actor and musician-turned-food-writer James Chatto.
-Martin was baptized in a village on the Greek island of Corfu, where their family lived for several years.
+They were baptized in a village on the Greek island of Corfu, where their family lived for several years.
 James and Wendy were ex-hippies and comedy fans.
 The family home was filled with recordings of British and American comedy classics.

-Martin describes childhood obsessions with Bette Midler, The Kids in the Hall, Pee-wee Herman and The Rocky Horror Show (Martin's grandfather, Tom Chatto, starred as narrator in the Rocky Horror stage version).
+Martin has described childhood obsessions with Bette Midler, The Kids in the Hall, Pee-wee Herman and The Rocky Horror Show (their grandfather, Tom Chatto, starred as narrator in the Rocky Horror stage version).
 Martin now points to these obsessions as early signs of an addictive personality.
-At 11 years old, Martin was taken to a comedy club and became interested in stand-up.
+At 11 years old, they were taken to a comedy club and became interested in stand-up.
 Martin and two friends became known as "the Groupies" for going to see the Second City play Family Circus Maximus 160 times in a year.

 Martin began booking gigs as part of the comedy troupe The Young and the Useless at age 13.
-At age 14, Martin started drinking and using illicit drugs.
-At age 15, Martin dropped out of the all-girls school they attended in Toronto to pursue comedy full-time while working at the Second City comedy club.
-At 16, Martin's parents kicked them out of the house, and they stayed with comedian friends throughout their 20s and 30s.
-Abusive relationships were normalised in the night-time scene: Martin says that, "If you put a teenage girl in any industry like that, there's going to be people taking advantage."
-Martin eventually went to drug rehabilitation.
+At age 14, they started drinking and using illicit drugs.
+At age 15, they dropped out of the all-girls school they attended in Toronto to pursue comedy full-time while working at the Second City comedy club.
+When Martin was 16 and addicted to drugs, their parents kicked them out of their house, and Martin stayed with comedian friends throughout their 20s and 30s.
+Abusive relationships were normalised in the scene: Martin has said, "if you put a teenage girl in any industry like that, there's going to be people taking advantage".
+They eventually went to drug rehabilitation.